Orange-eat97/tp/docs/UserGuide.md

 * 📍 automatically identify the **closest available social worker**
 * 📈 reduce errors and delays caused by manual lookups or outdated records

-In short, CareLink **enhances coordination efforts** between social workers and beneficiaries through the **fast retrieval** of contact details 💙
+In short, CareLink helps dispatchers quickly access and update beneficiary and social worker records. 💙

 ## Table of Contents